GiantFurosemide/CryoEm_Angular_Distribution/README.md

 ## usage:

-  Please edit varibles below in main Function before executing script.
+  Please edit variables below in the main Function before executing the script.

-  * Change 'star_file' as original star file.(only relion3.1 run_data.star from Refine3D tested)
+  * Change 'star_file' as the original star file.(only relion3.1 run_data.star from Refine3D tested)
   * Change 'output_dir' for multiple star file generation.
-If output_dir does not exist, new dir will be created.
+If output_dir does not exist, a new dir will be created.
   * Jupyter lab will be helpful.

 ## use Function 'parse_and_preview' to plot angular Distribution